aleksei-berezkin/typique/demos/README.md

 ## vanillajs-buttons

-Buttons gallery.
-HTML + JS without frameworks and bundlers.
+A buttons gallery built with plain HTML and JavaScript, without frameworks or bundlers.

 Features:

-* Importing class and var names from a separate file
+- Importing class and CSS variable names from a separate file
-* Nesting and selectors
+- Nesting and selectors
-* Mapped types and generics to reuse CSS fragments
+- Using mapped types and generics to reuse CSS fragments

 Code: [./vanillajs-buttons](./vanillajs-buttons/)